BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Local-Lightning-Network-On-Simnet.md

 ### Creating the Network
 In the first half, we created lighning nodes, bitcoin addresses, and bitcoin for our users.

-Now we're going to open payment channels between them, and send single hop and multi hop payments.
+Now we're going to open payment channels between them, and send single-hop and multi-hop payments.

 First, let's connect `alice` to `bob`.
-We'll need to find `bob`'s identity pubkey using `getinfo`.
+We'll need to find `bob`'s "identity_pubkey" using `getinfo`.
 So find `bob`'s `lncli` terminal and run the following, and make note of the value of `<BOB_PUBKEY>`

     lncli --rpcserver=localhost:10002 --macaroonpath=data/admin.macaroon getinfo
     ### output ->